Harshit2583/medicoz/README.md

 ## Overview

 This project is a collaborative effort to build a comprehensive health platform designed to address the lack of access to personalized health insights.
-It helps individuals manage chronic conditions such as diabetes, hypertension, and heart disease more effectively.
+It helps individuals manage chronic conditions such as depression, diabetes, hypertension, and heart diseases more effectively.
 The platform integrates predictive analytics, doctor and hospital recommendations, e-commerce for health monitoring devices, and secure user authentication.

 ## Key Features

 1. **Nearby Doctor and Hospital Recommendations**:
 - Recommends nearby doctors and hospitals based on a user's condition (e.g., diabetes, hypertension) using the **Google Places API**.

 2. **E-Commerce for Health Monitoring Devices**:
 - Users can purchase health monitoring devices such as blood pressure monitors and glucometers.
 - **RazorPay API** is integrated for secure and smooth transactions.

 3. **Predictive Health Insights**:
 - The platform uses predictive models to analyze health data and provide severity assessments for chronic conditions like diabetes and heart disease.
 - Predictive analytics are implemented using **Flask**.

 4. **User Authentication**:
 - Provides a secure login page with user authentication managed by **MongoDB**, ensuring that users can access their personalized health data safely.

+5. **Chat Bot**:
+- The platform features a chat bot, built with **Botpress**, to provide users with personalized health information, answer FAQs, and offer guidance on chronic condition management.
+- The chat bot is integrated into the platform to enhance user experience by providing real-time support and information.

 ## Technology Stack